spiwokv/python4structbioinf/README.md

 by function `str` as `str(i)`.
 If you replace `print i+i` by `print str(i)+str(i)` the program will print 00, 11, ...
 99.

 Now we will show how to make strings 00, 01, ...
 09 or even 000, 001, ...
-999.
+999. There are more elegant
+ways how to do that, for example using regular expressions, but we will show this in less elegant way to learn some Python.
 For this we will take the value of `i` and we will store it as a string in the variable `si` using `si = str(i)`.
 Next, we will add zeros in front of si untill it reaches the length of the string equal to 3.
 Here we go:
 ```{python}
 for i in range(10):
   si = str(i)